 Have you ever wondered what it’s really like to be a strategist?
-We sat down with roboboogie Director of Strategy and Operations, Jed Fugle, to give you an inside look into the world of data-driven strategy to see what makes him tick – spoiler alert, it’s data!
+We sat down with Roboboogie Chief Operating Officer, Jed Fugle, to give you an inside look into the world of data-driven strategy to see what makes him tick – spoiler alert, it’s data!
 Jed wears many hats in his role here at roboboogie, so let’s consider this interview Part 1: Getting Started With Data.

 What data do you look at first when developing strategy for a new client?